 12.2 Forced Marriage is also illegal and occurs where one or both people do not or, in cases of people with learning disabilities, cannot consent to the marriage and pressure or abuse is used.
 It is not the same as arranged marriage.
 Young people at risk of forced marriage might have their freedom unreasonably restricted or being 'monitored' by siblings.
 There might be a request for extended absence from school or might not return from a holiday abroad.
-We recognise that school staff can play an important role in safeguarding children from forced marriage.
+Since February 2023 it has also been a crime to carry out any conduct whose purpose is to cause a child to marry before their eighteenth birthday, even if violence, threats or another form of coercion are not used.
+As with the existing forced marriage law, this applies to non-binding, unofficial 'marriages' as well as legal marriages We recognise that school staff can play an important role in safeguarding children from forced marriage.
 The DSL will refer concerns to the MASH.

 12.3 So called 'honour-based' abuse (HBA) is a crime or incident which has or may have been committed to protect or defend the honour of the family and/or community including Female Genital Mutilation (FGM), forced marriage and practices such as breast ironing.
 It can exist in all communities and cultures and occurs when perpetrators perceive that a relative has shamed the family and/or community by breaking their honour code.
 Females are predominantly, but not exclusively, the victims and the abuse is often committed with some degree of approval and/or collusion from family or community members.
-All forms of so called honour-based abuse are abuse, regardless of the motivation, and should be referred accordingly.
+All forms of so called honour- based abuse are abuse, regardless of the motivation, and should be referred accordingly.
 However, there are some significant differences in the immediate response required as involving families in cases of forced marriage is dangerous:

 - It may increase the risk of serious harm to the victim.
-Experience shows that the family may punish them for seeking help; - Relatives, friends, community leaders and neighbours should not be used as interpreters - despite any reassurances from this known person.
+Experience shows that the family may punish them for seeking help. - Relatives, friends, community leaders and neighbours should not be used as interpreters despite any reassurances from this known person.